Gerfunky/TinyPixelMapper/README.md

 A very important and strong feature is the Mixing, You can shoose how and in what order the different layers should be mixed.

 It should work with any ESP32 it was designed for a [Adafruit HUZZAH32](https://www.adafruit.com/product/3405).
-But we have decided to switch to an OLIMEX board since Ethernet and and SD card are alot more user friendly.
+But we have decided to switch to an [OLIMEX  ESP32-POE](https://www.olimex.com/Products/IoT/ESP32/ESP32-POE/open-source-hardware). board since Ethernet and and SD card are alot more user friendly.
 For professional lighting solutions Wifi is not possible since the Party crowd with there mobile phones would interrupt the led output.

 # Work In progress
 The SW is working this Documentation + wiki is still missing some Stuff.